-To add even more value, we’ve distilled the key insights from these founders and CEOs into this volume of Medsider Mentors.
-Feel free to use these learnsings as a reference guide to the podcasts you’ve already enjoyed.
+In Medsider Mentors Volume II, we’ve distilled more key insights from the founders and CEOs who've been guests on our podcast.
+Feel free to use these learnings as a reference guide to the podcasts you’ve already enjoyed.
 Or, you can use it as a sampler to decide which episodes you’re most excited to download.

 Marcus Gerhardt on Building Community